nus-cs2103-AY2223S2/ip/docs/README.md

 Use the `todo`, `deadline` or `event` command to create a task.
 The default status will be uncompleted.
-Use the `mark` or `unmark` command to change the status of the task. `index` command allows you to view all tasks.
-Lastly, `delete` command removes a task from the list.
+Use the `mark` or `unmark` command to change the status of the task.
+The `index` command allows you to view all tasks.
+Lastly, the `delete` command removes a task from the list.

 > ⚠️ important: all dates must follow the format YYYY-MM-DD